maxant/kafka-data-consistency/mf/README.md

 ## Infrastructure

+Hmmm... not really needed ATM since we access using root:

     CREATE USER 'mf'@'%' IDENTIFIED BY 'secret';
     CREATE DATABASE mfcontracts CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci GRANT ALL PRIVILEGES ON mfcontracts.* TO mf@'%' IDENTIFIED BY 'the_password';